-This is probably the best WordPress maintenance mode plugin for budget-minded people because it’s open-source, which means… the plugin is totally free!
-Of course, it doesn’t offer that bunch of premium features, but if you are looking for a barebone set of options for a simple coming soon page in WordPress, it should suffice.
+This is probably one of the best free maintenance mode plugins WordPress offers for budget-minded people.
+Of course, it doesn’t offer that bunch of premium-like features, but if you are looking for a barebone set of options for a simple coming soon page in WordPress, it should suffice.

 The plugin’s toolkit provides all basic customization and marketing options for placing your website into the maintenance mode:

 - Customizable background image (place your custom image), texts, colors and fonts.

 - Ability to set a Countdown timer.